AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 1. In the query parameters of that image request, verify the following values:

-a.
-The pageName parameter is set to "content:we-retail:us:en:community:signin"
+   * The pageName parameter is set to `content:we-retail:us:en:community:signin`

-b.
-The events parameter includes "event2"\
+   * The events parameter includes `event2`

    ![temp](../assets/images/advanced-image28.png)

 ### User Sign-in -- Sign in Confirmation

 1. Create a new rule called "Sign In"
 1. Create a new event

-h.
-Select the Core extension
+   * Select the Core extension

-i.
-Select the "Data Element Change" event type
+   * Select the "Data Element Change" event type

-j.
-Name the new event \"Core -- Data Element Change\"\
+   * Name the new event \"Core -- Data Element Change\"\

    ![temp](../assets/images/advanced-image29.png)

 1. Create a new condition

-k.
-Select the Core extension
+   * Select the Core extension

 l.
 Select the "Data Element" Condition Type

-m.
-Name the new condition "Core -- Data Element"\
+   * Name the new condition "Core -- Data Element"\

    ![temp](../assets/images/advanced-image30.png)